Non-existence of (76,30,8,14) strongly regular graph: Preliminaries

 of multiplicity

 and a negative eigenvalue

 of multiplicity

-Clearly, $f$ and $g$ should be integer.
-This together with~\eqref{par_restriction} gives a family of suitable parameters $(v,k,\lambda,\mu)$ for strongly regular graphs.
+Clearly, $f$ and $g$ should be integers.
+This together with~\eqref{par_restriction} gives a set of strong conditions on the parameters $(v,k,\lambda,\mu)$ for strongly regular graphs.
 The reader can refer to~\cite[Section~9.1.5]{BrHa} for the proofs of the above relations.

 For $(v,k,\lambda,\mu)=(76,30,8,14)$, we have $r^f=2^{57}$ and $s^g=(-8)^{18}$.